JujuAdams/Chatterbox/docs/3.0/concept-actions-functions.md

 *Example*: `<<jump $nodeTitleStoredInAVariable>>`

-The `<<jump>>` action causes a chatterbox to immediately swap execution to another node in a YarnScript file.
+The `<<jump>>` action causes a chatterbox to immediately swap execution to another node in a ChatterScript file.
 Execution will start from the top of the new node.
 If you `<<jump>>` back to the old node then you will start execution from the top of the node.
-You can specify a particular YarnScript file to jump to by specifying the filename first, typing a `:` colon, and then specifying the node in that file.
+You can specify a particular ChatterScript file to jump to by specifying the filename first, typing a `:` colon, and then specifying the node in that file.
 If you don't specify a file then Chatterbox will search in the current file for the desired node. `<<jump>>` can be used to jump to a node stored in a variable by referencing the variable as the destination node title.

 &nbsp;